psjhimanshu/EmployeManagementSystemBackend/README.md

 spring.jpa.hibernate.ddl-auto=update

-Run the Spring Boot application:
+5 .Run the Spring Boot application:

 mvn spring-boot:run

-Your backend will be running on http://localhost:8080.
+6 .Your backend will be running on http://localhost:8080.

-Frontend Setup (React)
+<h3>Frontend Setup (React)</h3>

-Navigate to the frontend directory:
+1 .Navigate to the frontend directory:

 cd EmployeManagementSystemFrontend

-Install necessary dependencies:
+2 .Install necessary dependencies:

 npm install

-Modify API endpoints in the frontend to point to your backend (if necessary).
+3 .Modify API endpoints in the frontend to point to your backend (if necessary).
 By default, the React app will communicate with the backend running at http://localhost:8080.

-Run the React application:
+4 .Run the React application:

 npm start

-Your frontend will be running on http://localhost:3000.
+5 .Your frontend will be running on http://localhost:3000.

-Usage
+<h3>Usage</h3>

 Adding a New Employee: Go to the "Add Employee" section in the frontend, enter the employee details, and submit the form to add a new employee.